hughobrien/psu-constitution/README.md

 8. At least three University days’ notice shall be given by the vice president academic for all council meetings.
 TODO: which VP?

 9. An Emergency Council Meeting may be called by the President; a majority of Executive members or one third of student councillors by way of petition to the Chair of Council.
-An emergency meeting should deal with one topic usually and can have related motions put to it but discussion has to be allowed on the topic.
+An emergency meeting shall deal primarily with one topic but may have related motions put to it provided the discussion is relevant to the main topic.

 10. The Executive will act on behalf of the council when council members are not on campus.